ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 #### User mention view (Visible UI element):

-This is a UI component used to render the `@mention` node in rich text editor and rich text viewer when parsed or added into the components.
+This is a UI component used to render the `@mention` node in a rich text editor and rich text viewer when parsed or added into the components.
 This holds the styling for the `@mention` nodes.

 Different copying and pasting behaviors of the user mention view node: